 Request

-In Salvo, user request data can be obtained through the Request struct:
+In Salvo, user request data can be obtained through Request:

 Quick Overview

-Request is a struct representing HTTP requests, providing comprehensive request-handling capabilities:
+Request is a struct representing an HTTP request, providing comprehensive request handling capabilities:

-• Access to basic attributes (URI, method, version)
+• Operates on basic attributes (URI, method, version)

-• Support for request body processing and file uploads
+• Supports request body processing and file uploads

-• Multiple data parsing methods (JSON, form, etc.)
+• Offers multiple data parsing methods (JSON, form, etc.)

-• Type-safe data extraction via the extract method
+• Implements unified type-safe data extraction via the extract method

 #[handler]